In Marr (Fleetwood) ownership. Did not fish from the port.

 26.4.1954: At Reykjavik Sk.
 Nicholas Wright was fined £1700 with catch and gear confiscated on a charge of fishing inside Icelandic territorial waters.

 14.12.1959: Homeward from Icelandic grounds (Sk.
-Leon Mecklenburgh) in very heavy weather off Western Isles.
+John Mecklenburgh) in very heavy weather off Western Isles.
 Between 0710 and 0715 spoke to RED FALCON (LO4) (Sk.
 Alex Harvey) about 150 miles ahead and agreed to make for lee of Irish coast.
 Presumed Sk.
 Harvey later set course for Inishtrahull.
 At 1830, Sk.
 Mecklenburgh called RED FALCON on the radiotelephone but received no reply.

 15.12.1959: On arrival at Fleetwood on midday tide Sk.
 Mecklenburgh expressed concern for the RED FALCON.